bumoproject/bumo-docs-en/website/versioned_docs/version-1.0.0.10/smart_contract_development_guide_for_java.md

 | decimals    | Yes       | 8               | Precision    |
 | totalSupply | Yes       | 1000000000      | total amount |

-The specific execution process of this scenario includes [Validating Code Validity](#validating-code-validity), [Compressing Text](#compressing-text), [Creating SDK Instances-1](#creating-sdk-instances-1), [Creating the Asset Issuer Account](#creating-the-asset-issuer-account), [Activating the Asset Issuer Account](#activating-the-asset-issue-account), :[Obtaining the Serial Number of the Asset Issuer Account-1](obtaining-the-serial-number-of-the-asset-issuer-account-1), [Assembling the Creation of the Contract Account and the CGO Token Issuance](#assembling-the-creation-of-the-contract-account-and-the-cgo-token-issuance), [Serializing the Transaction-1](#serializing-the-transaction-1), [Signing the Transaction-1](#signing-the-transaction-1), [Sending the Transaction-1](#sending-the-transaction-1), and [Querying Whether the Transaction Was Executed Successfully-1](#querying-whether-the-transaction-was-executed-successfully-1).
+The specific execution process of this scenario includes [Validating Code Validity](#validating-code-validity), [Compressing Text](#compressing-text), [Creating SDK Instances-1](#creating-sdk-instances-1), [Creating the Asset Issuer Account](#creating-the-asset-issuer-account), [Activating the Asset Issuer Account](#activating-the-asset-issuer-account), [Obtaining the Serial Number of the Asset Issuer Account-1](#obtaining-the-serial-number-of-the-asset-issuer-account-1), [Assembling the Creation of the Contract Account and the CGO Token Issuance](#assembling-the-creation-of-the-contract-account-and-the-cgo-token-issuance), [Serializing the Transaction-1](#serializing-the-transaction-1), [Signing the Transaction-1](#signing-the-transaction-1), [Sending the Transaction-1](#sending-the-transaction-1), and [Querying Whether the Transaction Was Executed Successfully-1](#querying-whether-the-transaction-was-executed-successfully-1).

 ### Validating Code Validity

 Open the online detection page: [bumo-jslint](http://jslint.bumocdn.com/ ), copy the above smart contract code into the edit box, and click the **JSLint** button.
 If there is a warning that the background is red, there is a problem with the syntax, as shown below:
 <img src="/docs/assets/warnings.png"
-     style= "margin-left: 20px">
+​     style= "margin-left: 20px">

 If there is no syntax problem, the following information is displayed.

 <img src="/docs/assets/nowarnings.png"
-     style= "margin-left: 20px">
+​     style= "margin-left: 20px">

 ### Compressing Text